joaonc/show_dialog/assets/inputs/README.md

 # `/assets/inputs` folder
-Contains sample inputs for the `Inputs` class.
+Contains sample inputs for `ShowDialog`.

-Some of these files are used in test cases, so be careful when modifying as tests may break.
+To be used with the `--inputs-file` argument.

+Used by the `inputs.Inputs` class.